kontena/pharos-cluster/examples/vagrant/centos7/README.md

 nginx        LoadBalancer   172.32.34.151   192.168.110.110   80:30464/TCP   11s
 ```

-We cna use the service address directly to access our Nginx deployment:
+We can use the service address directly to access our Nginx deployment:
 ```sh
 $ curl 192.168.110.110
 <!DOCTYPE html>